Thomas-Mielke-Software/EchoPrintSharp/README.md

     Install-Packet EchoPrintSharp

-or add the PCL to your References manually and add some code:
+or add the .NET Standard to your References manually and add some code:

     using EchoPrintSharp;
     ...